Mexico. The most populous Spanish-speaking country in the world and one of the most influential in terms of Spanish language film and literature.

 I bet you’re surprised to see this phrase make the list.

 After all, ¿Qué tal? is not specific to Mexico.
+You will hear Spanish speakers around the world using it.

 However, it does have a different meaning in Mexico than in Spain and some other Spanish-speaking countries.